CC ResearchBack to OCC Research

 Why This Matters

-The result is that the Board's public record becomes a maze of cross-references.
-Each individual item looks fine — "approved per Resolution 8.07" — but no single meeting gives you the full picture.
+The same pattern shows up across special education services, construction projects, and software licenses, renewals and amendments that reference a prior resolution instead of attaching the current agreement.
+The Board's public record becomes a maze of cross-references.
+Each individual item looks fine in isolation, "approved per Resolution 8.07", but no single meeting gives you the full picture.
 The institutional memory lives in the chain, and the chain is broken.

 What Would Fix This